jaimetur/PhotoMigrator/help/execution/execution-from-docker.md

   curl.exe -L -o Config.ini https://raw.githubusercontent.com/jaimetur/PhotoMigrator/main/Config.ini
   ```

 ### 📝 2.3.
-Edit Tool Configuration file:
+Edit Tool Configuration file: `Config.ini`

-Open `Config.ini` in any text editor and update it with your credentials and settings.
+Open the file `Config.ini` downloaded in the step before with any text editor and update it with your credentials and settings.

 > For more information, refer to [Configuration File](https://github.com/jaimetur/PhotoMigrator/blob/main/help/0-configuration-file.md).